-In this article, we’ll take a look at two of the key calculations you can use to measure churn by way of revenue retention in your startup.
-These methods will help you address any issues before they impact the bottom line of your company.
+Let's take a look at two of key calculations you can use to measure and quantify sustainable revenue growth for your SaaS startup.
+These methods will help you identify and address any issues before they impact your company's bottom line.

 What is revenue retention?